BarnBridge/veToken/README.md

 ```

 ## Voting-escrow math
-The veFDT contract implements the same checkpoint mathematics than the original Curve VotingEscrow.vy contract.
+The veToken contract implements the same checkpoint mathematics than the original Curve VotingEscrow.vy contract.
 The new features leverage this math in order to void or redirect (i.e. delegate) a lock's virtual balance.
 More details about how the various lock operations interact with Curve's checkpoint math can be found [here](./CheckpointMath.md).

 ## Source
 - Curve Finance: Original concept and implementation in Vyper ([Source](https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/VotingEscrow.vy))